 Multifidi and Rotatores

 Rotatores are the deepest muscles in the lamina groove.
-Rotatores connect the transverse process of a vertebra to the spinous processes of the two vertebrae just above it.
+Rotatores connect the transverse process of a vertebra to the spinous processes of the spinous process of the two vertebrae just above it.

 Multifidi lay just on top of the rotatores.
-Multifidi connect from the transverse process of a vertebra to the spinous processes of the vertebrae 3-5 segments higher trapping vertebrae between the attachments.
+Multifidi connect from the transverse process of a vertebra to the spinous processes of the vertebrae 3-5 segments higher.
+This configuration traps vertebrae between the attachments.